TheFieryMoth/aneurysm/terminal.md

 ## File Editing - The `nano` editor

 Obviously, you'll need to edit files.
 In the terminal, there's no Notepad or VSCode for you to open up - if you want to edit a file, you have to do it in the terminal window.
-Linux provides several editors, but the most appropriate one for a new user is probably nano.
+Linux provides several built-in editors, such as vim or emacs, but the simplest one for a new user is probably nano.

 The usage of nano is very simple:
 `nano <FILENAME>`